-Whether you’re out on your own for the first time or you just don’t have a lot of prior knowledge about safeguarding your home, there are many simple things you can do to make your living space more secure.
+Whether you’re out on your own for the first time or don’t know much about safeguarding your home, you can do many simple things to make your living space more secure.

 Here are a few things you can do to find comfort and security within your four walls.